VitaVic/VitaVic.github.io/README.md

 # Fwiendly is a website to buy fwiendly stickers.
 The MVP, however, will just be a landing page with a way to enter your email once the stickers are available.

+**The current development is in the "se19" folder, the Index.html file that exists in the main folder, is just a placeholder!**

 ## Things to note: